2,736 total views, 4 views today

 Specializing in selling cardio-cerebrovascular prescriptions, Arbor has been looking for innovative drugs with good efficacy around the world.
 For the company, T89, a modernized compound Chinese herbal formula different from the pharmaceutical chemicals that it has introduced, is also a new challenge.

 Adams said: “Arbor has set up a sales team for the U.S. cardiovascular market, selling two cardiovascular products, one for hypertension and the other for heart failure.
-We consider T89 as an innovative drug with potential effect on chronic stable angina, and it quite fits for our sales team in close partnership with heart disease experts in the U.S. The T89 cooperation is just a beginning.
+We consider T89 as an innovative drug with the potential effect on chronic stable angina, and it quite fits for our sales team in close partnership with heart disease experts in the U.S. The T89 cooperation is just a beginning.
 Since Tasly has many patented cardio-cerebrovascular drugs, more extensive strategic cooperation is expected in the future.”

 The FDA has responded to the phase-three T89 study that a 6-week clinical study validating statistical significance is required as the basis for NDA filing.
 Li Songlin, a research fellow at the Jiangsu branch of China Academy of Chinese Medical Sciences, remarked that a supplementary study after phase three had been very common.